geek-anish/Book-Reccommender/README.md

 Provides recommendation based on users rating on book

-Used Popularity based recommendation technique to display 50 popular books with highest average rating (we consider only those books with minimum rating 250 )
+Used Popularity based recommendation technique to display 50 popular books with highest average rating (we consider only those books with minimum voting 250 )

 # Screenshots